ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 It basically boils down to the `certbot renew` command being executed periodically.

 > If your Linux distribution package didn't install the cronjob, you can easily set this up yourself.
-Since we need to automate the keystore and truststore creation as well, you can look at the section [Automate the keytore and truststore creation process](#automate-the-keytore-and-truststore-creation-process) for more information on creating cronjobs.
+Since we need to automate the keystore and truststore creation as well, you can look at the section [Automate the keystore and truststore creation process](#automate-the-keystore-and-truststore-creation-process) for more information on creating cronjobs.

 # Using the certificate in a Java application